nakulbende/Make-Eufy-Smart-Again/README.md

 3. An IR blaster controlled by esp8266, will replay the codes as if they were coming from EUFY's original remote.

-Here is a step-by-step guide for reading IR codes > designing circuit > coding esp8266 > making Blynk GUI > integrating with IFTTT (and optionally with Google Home)
+Here is a step-by-step guide for reading IR codes > designing circuit > programming esp8266 > making Blynk GUI > integrating with IFTTT (and optionally with Google Home)

 ### Reading IR codes from EUFY's remote: (skip if using EUFY v11 - codes are already included in this project)